shobitnair/Teamify-Application/README.md

 ## Challenges faced ( My Journey )

 Being inclined in doing competitive programming most of my time  , it was a very new for me to enter into software development.
-I had begin everything from scratch and learn JavaScript and react during the first week.
-I couldn't initially understand any documentation initially and I could feel the pressure soaring.
+I had to begin everything from scratch and learn JavaScript and react during the first week.
+I couldn't initially understand any documentation and I could feel the pressure soaring.
 However , doing one fixed task at a time really worked out in long run.

+>My second week was inclined in seting up the minimum features demanded by the program.
+Once it was set , i tested it , took feedback from my mentors and added additional features and made sure it works well without any bugs.

->Although we had limited time , I wanted to  make sure that the application that I make should be usable in any device.
-I gave intense care during building the UI/UX features of the application and tested the application in mobile , Tablets as well as large screen computers.
+>Although we had limited time , I wanted to  make sure that the application that should be usable in any device.
+I gave intense care during building the UI/UX features of the application (during 3rd week) and tested the application in mobile , Tablets as well as large screen computers.
 It was very challenging to set up a grid based flexbox system to arrange each components to work perfectly in any device dimension.

 >Deployment was a very new thing for me and it was hard to figure out initially , however everything went smooth once i got hold of how to set up the express server.